Kenzo-Wada/thanks-stars/README.md

 ### 🐧 Linux package managers

-Native packages for `apt`/`apt-get`, `pacman`, and Nix are not published yet.
+Native packages like `apt`/`apt-get`, `pacman`, `nix`, etc... are not published yet.
 Until a maintainer volunteers to host those repositories, please use one of the installers above or the manual download method.
 Contributions toward official Linux packages are very welcome—see [CONTRIBUTING.md](CONTRIBUTING.md) for coordination details.

 ### 📦 Manual download